keystonejs/keystone/docs/content/blog/introducing-keystone-blog.md

 metaImageUrl: ""
 ---

-We're happy to introduce the **Keystone Blog**, a buzzing corner for all the latest news and announcements about Keystone, brought to you by the Keystone team.
+We're happy to introduce the **Keystone Blog**, brought to you by the Keystone team.

 Our _Updates_ page is going away and we are not one to let good content slip away.
 So some of the useful and important content in _Updates_ have been repurposed into blog posts.
 Woot!